apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

 many are mostly noise.

 Let's first understand how Apalache can identify looping executions using auxiliary variables.
-The auxiliary variable `__loop_InLoop` is true when the trace has started the loop, and false otherwise.
+The auxiliary variable `__loop_InLoop` is true in exactly the states belonging to the loop.
 Additionally, when the loop is started, so `__loop_InLoop` switches from true to false, the current status of variables of the model is stored in an extra copy of those variables.
 In our example, it looks like this: